kuanshi/pygms/README.md

 ## References

-Baker, J. W., and Lee, C. (2018).
-“An Improved Algorithm for Selecting Ground Motions to Match a Conditional Spectrum.”
-Journal of Earthquake Engineering, 22(4), 708–723. https://www.jackwbaker.com/Publications/Baker_Lee_(2018)_GM_Selection,_JEE.pdf.
-This algorithm is also implemented in Matlab at https://github.com/bakerjw/CS_Selection
+Baker, J. W., and Lee, C. (2018). “[An Improved Algorithm for Selecting Ground Motions to Match a Conditional Spectrum](https://www.jackwbaker.com/Publications/Baker_Lee_(2018)_GM_Selection,_JEE.pdf).”
+Journal of Earthquake Engineering, 22(4), 708–723.
+This algorithm is also implemented in [Matlab](https://github.com/bakerjw/CS_Selection).

 ## License